KristianMSchmidt/2048-game-/README.md

 http://kristianmschmidt.pythonanywhere.com/twentyfortyeight

 I originally made a version of the backend to this project as an assignment to the online 'micro-master in Artificial intelligence' at Columbia University.
-Since then I've fine-tuned the algorithms, added the expected-value considerations and connected the backend to a front-end using Flask.
+Since then I've fine-tuned the algorithms, added expected-value considerations, designed a responsive front-end and put it all together using Flask.